toebeann/BepInEx.Subnautica/README.md

 ### Configuration (macOS - other platforms e.g. Epic Games)

 The best experience for modding Subnautica on macOS is via Steam.
 There is however a workaround which will let you run BepInEx plugins on macOS when you own the game on a non-Steam platform, e.g. Epic Games.
-Mods which require BepInEx patchers are not supported via this workaround.
+Mods which require BepInEx patchers are not supported via this workaround, including QModManager.

 For details and instructions, see [Tobey's BepInEx 5 Hardpatcher](https://tobey.me/mods/bepinex/hardpatcher/).